 I am fortunate that my detecting partners were eyewitnesses to every one of these finds.
 If I hadn’t seen them come out of the ground myself, it would be difficult to accept and believe that they were real.
 After all, we’ve all heard the sad stories of sad people showing “finds” they didn’t dig – for attention or other motivation.

 So I had to think about the question.
 How do I consistently dig rare items?
 Blind luck?
 Divine intervention?
 Statistical nonsense?
-Probably some of each LOL, but the core answers are pretty simple, and here are my tips for digging rare, monster finds in 2016:
+Probably some of each LOL, but the core answers are pretty simple, and here are my tips for digging rare, monster finds:

 DETECT AS MUCH AS YOU CAN